OrkunAvci/Hacking/Shield/readme.md

 ## There is an admin account in the system.

-Blog posts seems to be signed uder `admin`.
+Blog posts seems to be signed under `admin`.

 But trying to reach `http://10.10.10.29/wordpress/index.php/author/admin/` fails and returns:
 ```